cloud-serpent/react-node-typescript-blog/README.md

 # react-node-typescript-blog
-Blog website template with React, Node and TypeScript
+blog website frontend template with React and TypeScript